sde-skills/beta.sdeskills.com/hackathon.md

 * **Learn**: Gain hands-on experience with AI applications in education and receive feedback from industry experts.​
 * **Win**: Compete for $2,500 worth of prizes and the opportunity to have your solution featured on SDESkills' platforms and social media pages.

+## Who can Participate?
+* To be eligible to enter the Contest, you must be above the age of majority in the country, state, province or jurisdiction of residence.
+Contest is applicable to residents of USA and Canada.
+* You may submit your Project as a team or on behalf of an organization.
+Team size is limited to a maximum of four (4) individuals.

 ## SDE Skills Resources
 * **Discord** - We have more than 12,000 Engineers in our discord community getting guidance on latest distributed cloud computing technologies  -  [https://SDESkills.com/discord](https://SDESkills.com/discord)